Quick Links

 - Library call (e.g.

-) - Interrupt triggers ISR in driver
+write) - Interrupt triggers ISR in driver

 Multiple Interrupts